electricbolt/appfiguratesdk/README.md

 ![AppfigurateScheme](./Documentation/Images/AppfigurateScheme.png)

 ### Device build
--The Appfigurate Simulator app in this repository cannot be installed onto iOS devices.
+The Appfigurate Simulator app in this repository cannot be installed onto iOS devices.
 You should install the iOS device build from the [App Store](https://itunes.apple.com/us/app/appfigurate/id1332575368?ls=1&mt=8) instead.

 ## Integrate Appfigurate library